-Figure 65 The steamboat Nominee docked in Galena, with two men and a stack of pigs of lead (ingots) in the foreground, circa 1852.
+Figure 66 The steamboat Nominee docked in Galena, with two men and a stack of pigs of lead (ingots) in the foreground, circa 1852.
 Most of the buildings seen in this photograph are still standing.
 Photograph courtesy of the Alfred W. Mueller Collection (Galena, Illinois).

-Figure 66 During the early half of the 20th century, Galena experienced repeated flooding that threatened its downtown.
+Figure 67 Photograph of the 100 block of South Main Street in Galena, Illinois, during the flood of 1911.
+During the early half of the 20th century, Galena experienced repeated flooding that threatened its downtown.
+Floodgates installed in 1951 by the U.S. Army Corps of Engineers, and last used in 2005, have spared the city from damaging floods.
 Photograph courtesy of the Alfred W. Mueller Collection (Galena, Illinois).

-Figure 67 Pleasure boats on the Galena River around the turn of the century.
+Figure 68 Pleasure boats on the Galena River around the turn of the century.
 Photograph courtesy of the Alfred W. Mueller Collection (Galena, Illinois).